 Modern Slavery Act Notice

-Modern Slavery Act Statement 2024
+Modern Slavery Act Statement 2025

 The Company’s Code of Business Conduct requires Company employees to comply with all laws in the jurisdictions in which the Company does business, which would include those laws regarding the use of labour.
 Further, the Code of Business Conduct provides several options for reporting suspected violations including a Business Conduct Hotline accessible by phone and through a website.
 In addition, the Company’s Corporate Responsibility Statement and Guidelines prohibit the Company’s use of child or forced labour.

-The Company introduced a supplier code of conduct policy (“Supplier Code of Conduct”) in May 2023, pursuant to which suppliers are required, at a minimum, to comply with all applicable laws and regulations regarding working conditions and labour standards.
+The Company introduced a supplier code of conduct (“Supplier Code of Conduct”) in May 2023, pursuant to which suppliers are required, at a minimum, to comply with all applicable laws and regulations regarding working conditions and labour standards.
 Where local laws are less stringent than the International Labour Organisation (“ILO”) Fundamental Principles, the Supplier Code of Conduct provides that the ILO’s Fundamental Principles will apply unless prohibited by local laws.

 The Company’s standard supplier contract, currently in place with a number of its suppliers, requires the supplier to comply with all applicable laws in the jurisdictions in which the supplier produces and sells its products.
 In the standard supplier contract, the Company retains audit rights with regard to the supplier’s compliance with the contractual provisions.
 In addition, the Company’s standard terms and conditions of purchase require sellers to warrant that all goods purchased by the Company have been manufactured in compliance with all applicable laws.

-The above statement was approved by the board of directors of Colorcon Limited on _June 2025.
+The above statement was approved by the board of directors of Colorcon Limited on 22nd June 2026.

 On behalf of Colorcon Limited